influxdata/flux/docs/SPEC.md

                              | CallExpression
                              | IndexExpression .

-Dividing by 0 or using the mod operator with a divisor of 0 will result in an error.
+Dividing by zero or using the mod operator with a divisor of zero for integer and unsigned integer types will result in an error.
+Floating point divide by zero produces positive or negative infinity according to the [IEEE-754](https://en.wikipedia.org/wiki/IEEE_754) floating point specification.

 ### Packages